 There’s nothing scarier than a crazed super-fan, and this super-fan takes the cake.
 We meet Annie as the lucky gal who rescues one of her favorite authors from a horrible car wreck.
-It soon becomes clear, though, that Annie has no intention of ever letting him go, even if that means she has to tie him up and break his legs.
-In her Oscar-winning performance, Kathy Bates, as Annie Wilkes, goes down in history as the most terrifying fan of anything or anyone, ever.
+It soon becomes apparent that Annie has no intention of ever letting him go, even if that means she has to tie him up and break his legs with a sledge hammer.
+In her Oscar-winning performance, Kathy Bates as Annie Wilkes goes down in history as the most terrifying fan of anything or anyone, ever.

 Robin McLeavy, who plays Lola in this epic 2009 torture porn movie, shows that female villains can be just as sadistic as male villains.
 With the help of her demented dad, Lola wields a power drill like she got an A+ in shop class, which is rather unfortunate for the object of her affection, Brent.
 This overlooked horror gem from 2012 had us all rethinking those creepy classmates of ours who just wanted a date to the prom.

-We suppose one could include, Carrie, herself on this list, though that doesn’t exactly seem fair.
+We suppose one could include Carrie herself on this list, though that doesn’t exactly seem fair.
 She was, after all, the victim of years and years of bullying, and had an entire bucket of pig’s blood dropped on her head.
 No, we don’t blame Carrie for snapping.
 We hold her mother, Mrs. White, accountable.
-If only Mrs. White hadn’t taken to locking Carrie up in the closet and berating her for all those years, maybe things would have been alright.
+If only Mrs. White hadn’t taken to locking Carrie up in the closet and berating her for all those years, maybe things would have turned out differently.
 So thanks Mrs. White, for being the ultimate horror movie villain.